MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 ## Next steps

-* Use the [TeamsJS library reference](/javascript/api/overview/msteams-client) to get started with the TeamsJS.
+* Use the [TeamsJS library reference](/javascript/api/overview/msteams-client) to get started with the TeamsJS library.
 * Review the [changelog](https://github.com/OfficeDev/microsoft-teams-library-js/blob/main/packages/teams-js/CHANGELOG.md) for  latest updates to TeamsJS.